ARCHER2-HPC/archer2-fortran-intro/section1.02/README.md

 ```
   implicit integer (i-n), real (a-h, o-z)
 ```
-that is, variables with names begining with letters `i-n` are implicitly of type `integer`, while anything else is of type `real` (unless explicitly declared otherwise).
+that is, variables with names beginning with letters `i-n` are implicitly of type `integer`, while anything else is of type `real` (unless explicitly declared otherwise).